-The age of members within a scheme will vary; while some may be very close to retirement, others may only have started a career and have many years to go to retirement.
-These members may have very different expectations for how they would like their funds invested.
+The age of members within a scheme will vary.
+While some may be very close to retirement, others may have just started a career and will have many years until they retire.
+These members may have very different expectations around how they would like their funds invested.

 Designing investment arrangements (including default arrangements)

 Understanding your membership